 Make Sure your System is Updated

 Microsoft Regularly drops Updates with new features, security improvements and bug fixes to patch the hole created by third-party applications.
-And may this bug fixes help to resolve the APC_INDEX_MISMATCH BSOD error, So make sure your windows computer is updated and have the latest updates installed.
+And may these bug fixes help to resolve the apc index mismatch error, So make sure your windows computer is updated and have the latest updates installed.

 Windows is set to install updates automatically but you can manually check and install the latest updates by press Win + I to open settings -> Update & security -> windows update -> check for updates.